denizen-star/eplanner/docs/user-guides/PACER_INSTRUCTIONS.md

 ### Step 6: Access Quick Guides

-On the Coordinate a Run page, you'll find a collapsible **"User Guides"** section at the bottom.
-This provides a quick reference guide for creating runs.
+On the Coordinate an Event page, you'll find a collapsible **"User Guides"** section at the bottom.
+This provides a quick reference guide for creating events.
 Click on it to expand and see the step-by-step summary.

 [SCREENSHOT: User Guides collapsible section on the coordinate page]